Sharath15eUR/Poovanna/Linux-Training-Program/Module 4/Module_4.md

 # will clear output_file if it already exists
 > "$output_file"

-# Read the file line by line without using file descriptors
 while read -r line; do
-    # Extract only the correct "frame.time"
     if [[ "$line" =~ ^\"frame\.time\" ]]; then
         frame_time="$line"
     elif [[ "$line" =~ ^\"wlan\.fc\.type\" ]]; then